lerkasan/lerkasan/README.md

 ### PET PROJECTS

 #### 1. An automated deployment of a full-stack website
+*Project description:* Terraform code provisions a Kubernetes cluster and installs External Secrets and External DNS operators, AWS Loadbalancer Controller, ArgoCD, Prometheus+Grafana+Loki stack, SonarQube, and JFrog Artifactory.
+As soon as ArgoCD is installed, it automatically deploys frontend and backend as Helm charts.
+CI/CD was implemented using GitHub Actions workflows and ArgoCD GitOps approach.

+Continuous integration includes checks for security best practices:
+- static code analysis via self-hosted SonarQube
+- analysis of Terraform code via Checkov
+- checking Docker image for size efficiency using Dive
+- scanning Docker images for vulnerabilities with Trivy and Grype

 Techonologies:
 - Orchestration: Kubernetes (AWS EKS) for backend and frontend services
 - Infrastructure: AWS (EKS, ECR, ALB, Route53, RDS, SSM, IAM, VPC)